MohammadGhizzi/selenium-scraping/README.md

     pip install -r requirements.txt
     ```

+### Docker Setup

+You can also run the Scrapper using Docker, which ensures a consistent environment without the need for manual setup.

+1. Clone the repository:
+    ```bash
+    git clone <repository-url>
+    cd scrapper
+    ```

+2. Build the Docker image:
+    ```bash
+    docker build -t Scrapper-image .
+    ```

+3. Run the Docker container using Docker Compose:
+    ```bash
+    docker-compose up
+    ```

+This will set up a Docker container with all the necessary dependencies and run the Scrapper.

 ## Usage

-1. Update the `urls` list in `Scraper.py` with the collection URLs in Harry Winston, make sure its watches collection.
+1. Update the `urls` list in `Scrapper.py` with the collection URLs for Harry Winston, making sure it’s a watch collection.
-2. Run the scraper:
+2. Run the Scrapper:
+    ```bash
+    python Scrapper.py
+    ```
+   If you are using Docker, the Scrapper will automatically run when the container starts.
 3. After scraping is complete, run the data cleaning script:
+    ```bash
+    python cleaning.py
+    ```
 4. The cleaned data will be saved in `cleaned_data.csv`.

 ## How the Code Works
-.

 ### URL Collection

 The code collects product URLs from each collection page asynchronously to speed up the scraping process.
 It does this by: